Key Takeaway

 Will emotional eating stop completely on GLP-1 medication?

-For most patients, emotional eating decreases but does not stop entirely.
+For most patients, emotional eating decreases but doesn't stop entirely.
 The medication addresses the hunger component, but emotional eating is driven by psychological and behavioral patterns that require active work to change.
 Expect a reduction in frequency and intensity, not complete elimination, and use the strategies above to continue closing the gap.

 Can I eat comfort foods in moderation on GLP-1?